-This pumpkin spice hot chocolate recipe uses pumpkin spice, of course!
+Of course!
+This pumpkin hot chocolate recipe uses pumpkin spice.
 So what does pumpkin pie spice contain?
 It’s a mix of:

 What can I use if I don’t have pumpkin spice?